OPEN-ENT-NG/fake-sso/README.md

 		}

 In `setSsoConfig`'s implementation you will recieve your specific configuration's properties.
-You will have to typically proxy the call to remote's application authentication with an controller's action.
+Typically you proxy the remote service authentication in a controller endpoint.
 See example of `fr.wseduc.sso.controllers.CharlemagneController` to figure out that mechanics

-## 2. Register your new SSO controller in deployment configuration's file
+## 2. Declare your new SSO controller in deployment configuration's file

-Add your configuration in `/deployment/fake-sso/conf.json.template` inside 'sso-controllers' array It have to follow the next template :
+Complete 'sso-controllers array 'in `/deployment/fake-sso/conf.json.template`.
+Your entry must follow the next schema :

 		{
 			"class" : "fr.wseduc.sso.controllers.YourSSOController",